ciddhijain/MetaGA/MetaGA/README.txt

-Database Structure :
-- tblindividuallist corresponds to individual_table
-- tblindividualtradesheet corresponds to old_tradesheet_data_table
-- tblstockidlist corresponds to stock_table
-- tblstockpricedata corresponds to price_series_table

 Steps for setup:
 - Create a Database and update its name in GlobalVariables.py.
 Also update username, password, and connection string etc.
-- Load the above mentioned tables in the database
-- individual_category_table is to contain category information.
-Update variables newWalkforward and percentageElites in Global Variables and Run Categorization.py
+- Update variables startDate and endDate in Global Variables (these correspond to start and end of training period) and Run Categorization.py
 - Set other variables in Global Variables:
     - numPortfolios i.e. initial population size
     - walkforward